divaprotocol/oracles/README.md

   }
 ```

+### Query fee information from subgraph

-All fee claims are stored in the subgraph inside the `FeeRecipient` entity.
+All fee information is stored in the DIVA subgraph inside the `FeeRecipient` entity.
 Example subgraph query to get the fees claims for a given data provider address (user lower case for the address in the where condition):

 ```js
 {